chris-inalsingh/ETL_Project/README.md

 ### Transform

 1. The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).

-	a.
-Cleaning - Eliminate blank entries, Countries with sparse data will be excluded
+	1. Cleaning - Eliminate blank entries, Countries with sparse data will be excluded
-	b.
-Joining - Country and ISO Codes fields will be used to joing the tables
+	1. Joining - Country and ISO Codes fields will be used to joing the tables
-	c.
-Filtering - TBD to maintain credible buckets
+	1. Filtering - TBD to maintain credible buckets
-	d.
-Aggregating - By Country, By Month
+	1. Aggregating - By Country, By Month

 ### Load

 2. The type of final production database to load the data into (relational or non-relational).
-	a.
-Create a relational database to store the tables and collections in PostGres/MongoDB
+	1. Create a relational database to store the tables and collections in PostGres/MongoDB

 3. The final tables or collections that will be used in the production database.

-	a.
-Worldwide Stringency Ratings
+	1. Worldwide Stringency Ratings
-	b.
-US Excess Deaths
+	1. US Excess Deaths
-	c.
-Unemployment Rates
+	1. Unemployment Rates
-	d.
-Country Code
+	1. Country Code
-	e.
-Influenza Deaths
+	1. Influenza Deaths
-	f.
-Worldwide Infection Rates
+	1. Worldwide Infection Rates

 SQL will be used to create the database